Arraiment/oumae/DOCS.md

 ## App flow documentation

-### Init
-App is first mounted on index.html via index.tsx
-The main app component is wrapped in a provider, which provides a store context to the entire app.
-This allows us to manage the global state.

 ### App
 This component handles when to display each child/section based on the fetch status.
 It also contains and handles logic for search input functionality.

 ### Search
 The flow is as follows:
+1. When user input is detected, `loading` state is set to `true`
-1. Reads user input after a slight delay
+2. Reads user input after a slight delay to allow user to finish typing
-2. Updates signal after input verification
+3. Updates `query` state after checking input is a valid query
-3. Clears state on user command (Unimplemented)
+4. Clears state on user command (Unimplemented)

 ### Autocomplete
 This section is responsible for displaying suggested anime titles based on the user's input.
-1. When the signal for user input is updated, component re-renders
+1. When the `query` signal is updated, `createEffect` watcher calls `fetchSuggestions`
-2. Sets loading state to `true` and calls Jikan's API
+2. Calls Jikan's API
+   - If request is successful, updates `results`
+   - If request timeout or is unsuccessful, sets `error` state to `true`
-3. Updates internal state with API response to render 5 suggestions
+3. Sets `loading` to `false`, thus rendering suggestions

 ### Details
 This component accepts a prop of the `Anime` class, using the info provided to fetch scores for the anime from a variety of sources.